-12 Table 4 also reports these ratios with total assets as the denominator.
-However, our findings are similar so we limit our discussion to long- and short-term debt to equity.
+Table 4 also reports these ratios with total assets as the denominator.
+However, our findings are similar so we limit our discussion to long- and short-term debts to equity.

-13 This is defined as the change in book equity less the change in retained earnings all scaled by book assets as per Baker and Wurgler (2002).
-A potential shortcoming with this variable is the lack of data availability on 'retained earnings', e.g. we are left with only 3,252 firm-year observations remain compared to 9,803 in our original sample.
+This is defined as the change in book equity less the change in retained earnings all scaled by book assets as per Baker and Wurgler (2002).
+A potential shortcoming with this variable is the lack of data availability on 'retained earnings', e.g. we are left with only 3252 firm-year observations remain compared with 9803 in our original sample.